peterMangrove/mangrove-docs-test/offer-maker/offer-provision.md

 When an offer fails, the caller has wasted some gas.
 To compensate the caller, Mangrove gives them a bounty.
 An offer must provision enough ethers to maximize the chances that Mangrove can compensate the caller.
 In more details:
 * Every account can have a balance (in ethers) held by Mangrove.
 They are free to fund this balance or withdraw from it at any time.
 * Whenever an account creates or updates an offer, their balance is adjusted and some ethers are locked in that offer's provision.
-That provision can only be withdrawn back to the offer's account balance if the offer is retracted.
+That provision can only be credited back to the offer's account balance if the offer is retracted.
-* When an offer fail, part or all of the offer provision is sent as a bounty to the caller.
+* When an offer fails, part or all of the offer provision is sent as a bounty to the caller.
 The rest of the provision is credited back to the offer's account balance.

 ## Balance funding & withdrawal